gravesoft/gravesoft.dev/docs/clean_install_windows.md

 - Next question, how do we install this edition?
   - For GAC version, you don't need IoT Enterprise ISO, you can simply use regular Windows 11 24H2 consumer (linked at the top) or business ISO.
   - For LTSC version, you need to download the full version of LTSC ISO (don't use eval), it doesn't have to be IoT ISO, you can download a normal LTSC ISO in your language.
-  - Once you have flashed the required ISO with Rufus, go to the `\sources\` folder in USB and create a text file named `PID.txt` (be careful about the file extension) and enter the below text.
+  - After flashing the required ISO using Rufus, navigate to the `\sources\` folder on the USB drive and create a file named `PID.txt` (ensure the file extension is correct).
+Open this file with Notepad and enter the text below.
     - For GAC version
 	  ```
 	  [PID]